Peacock Lodge 2003

 Hoverflies

-Tentragnatha montana Peacock Lodge 3/7/08
+Tetragnatha montana Peacock Lodge 3/7/08

 Common Garden Orb Weaver?
+Peacock Lodge 23/6/08

-Pisaura Mirabilis?Southover 16/10/08
+Pisaura MirabilisSouthover 16/10/08

 My favourite so far.
 Practically every fence post in the Park between the lime trees and the turning to Metlands had a little colony of these freshly hatched spiders running about on top of each.
 I thought at first they were ants (they are 2-3mm) but then I could see them running across web strands.
 Once loaded onto the computer I could count legs as well.
 17/10/08